kshitizShri929/Bash-Scripting-Programming/Document.md

 **Less than or equal to (<=) or [[ $a -le $b ]]:** Returns true if the operand1 is Less than or equal to operand2.

-### Boolean Operators:
+### Logical Operators:
-logical operators are used to perform logical operations on expressions or conditions.
+ Logical operators are used to perform logical operations on expressions or conditions.
 The three main logical operators in Bash are:

 **Logical AND (&&):** This operator returns true if both the left and right expressions are true.